incident-io/terraform-provider-incident/docs/resources/catalog_type.md

 ### Optional

+- `source_repo_url` (String) The url of the external repository where this type is managed.
+When set, users will not be able to edit the catalog type (or its entries) via the UI, and will instead be provided a link to this URL.
 - `type_name` (String) The type name of this catalog type, to be used when defining attributes.
 This is immutable once a CatalogType has been created.
 For non-externally sync types, it must follow the pattern Custom["SomeName "]

 ### Read-Only